ropensci/worrms/cran-comments.md

 ---

-This version fixes a test and updates documentation.
+This version fixes a test that was raised in an email from CRAN maintainers, and updates documentation.

 Thanks!
 Scott Chamberlain